epfl-ada/ada-2021-project-avada-kedavra/README.md

  - [x] What is the most represented climate crisis-related topic along the years ?
 Does it show an evolution in the general opinions made publicly avaiblable by mainstream media ?
 (Trouver les mots reliés au climat les plus représentés dans les quotes chaque années)

+- [x] How do the education and occupation of people represented in the media impact their opinion on the climate crisis ?
+(Regarder les mots les plus représentés dans les quotes selon les études et le metier des personnes ?
+Scientifique vs politique vs activiste)
 # Dataset

 ### Quotebank dataset